Recruitment & Interview Timelines

 • What should I focus on when completing my application?

-• When reviewing applications, our Admission Committee focuses on the following areas: Academic Preparedness, Relevant Experience, Letters of Support and Statements of Purpose, Alignment with Program.
+• When reviewing applications, our Admission Committee focuses on the following areas: Academic Preparedness, Relevant Experience, Letters of Support and Statements of Purpose, and Alignment with Program.
 Each application is reviewed holistically with these core values in mind.
 We encourage you to approach your application as if you are a curating a story about who you are as a scientist and why you feel this program is the best fit for you!

 Degrees Offered